outmoded/hapi-contrib/Conduct.md

 You may contact one or more of the following:
 - [Eran Hammer](eran@hammer.io)
 - [Emily Rose](nexxy@symphonysubconscious.com)
-- Any member of the hapi.js Code of Conduct committee
+- Any member of the hapi.js Code of Conduct committee (once established)
 - Anonymously using [this form](https://docs.google.com/forms/d/14nhzflhhLld58ynDl5gUPl-_i0M6z-z34-Ct02DmDXM/viewform?c=0&w=1)

 ## License and attribution